Ellie Black: 2012

 At the end of June, Black was one of the twelve gymnasts chosen to compete at the Final Olympic Selection meet in Gatineau, Canada.
-On the first day of competition she placed sixth in the all-around with a score of 52.050, second on vault, fourth on floor, sixth on beam, and ninth on floor.
-Based on her performances here and at the Canadian Championships she was selected to the five-member Olympic team alongside Kristina Vaculik, Victoria Moors, Brittany Rogers, and Dominique Pegg.
+On the first day of competition she placed sixth in the all-around and second on vault.
+Based on her performances here and at the Canadian Championships, she was selected to the five-member Olympic team alongside Kristina Vaculik, Victoria Moors, Brittany Rogers, and Dominique Pegg.
 She was the first female gymnast living east of Montreal to ever make the Canadian Olympic team.

-In July, Black competed at the 2012 Summer Olympics in London, United Kingdom.
-She helped the Canadian team qualify for the team finals for the first time in a non-boycotted Olympics, and individually, she qualified for the vault final.
+In July, Black made her Olympic debut at the 2012 Summer Olympics in London, United Kingdom.
+She helped the Canadian team qualify for the team finals for the first time since 1984, and individually, she qualified for the vault final.
 In the team final, the Canadian team finished fifth, the country's best ever result in an Olympic team final.
 In the vault final, Black injured her left ankle on her first vault after landing on all fours, receiving a score of 0.000.
 She tried to attempt her second vault, but decided not to because of the injury, meaning she placed eighth with a final score of 0.000.
-She did not compete for the rest of the year due to the injury.
+She did not compete for the rest of the year due to the injury, and once she recovered, she focused on learning new skills and aimed to improve her competition results for the upcoming season.

 2013

-Black returned to competition at Elite Canada and won gold medals in the all-around, vault, uneven bars, and balance beam, and she won the silver medal on the floor exercise behind Victoria Moors.
-She then competed at the Tokyo World Cup and won the all-around bronze medal behind Japanese gymnast Asuka Teramoto and American gymnast Peyton Ernst.
-She won gold medals in the vault, balance beam, and floor exercise event finals at the Ljubljana World Challenge Cup.

-In May, Black won the all-around title at the Canadian Championships and also won balance beam gold, floor exercise silver, and vault bronze.
+At her first all-around FIG World Cup event in Tokyo, Black won the bronze medal.
+She won gold medals in the vault, balance beam, and floor exercise event finals at the Ljubljana World Challenge Cup and was the most decorated gymnast of the event.
+In May, Black won her first national all-around title at the Canadian Championships and also won balance beam gold, floor exercise silver, and vault bronze.
 At the Summer Universiade, Black finished fourth in the all-around with a score of 55.000, only two-tenths of a point away from the bronze medal.
 In the event finals, she finished fourth on vault by 0.088, third on beam, and tied for second on floor.
 This marked the first time a Canadian gymnast had won a medal at the Universiade since 1983.
-Then at the World Championships, she finished thirteenth in the all-around and eighth on the floor exercise.
+She then competed at her first World Championships and finished thirteenth in the all-around and eighth on the floor exercise.